Code of Conduct

 In addition, the Superintendent may order the placement of a student with a disability into an IAES, another setting or suspension for a period in excess of ten consecutive school days if the manifestation team determines that the student’s behavior was not a manifestation of the student’s disability.
 In such an instance, the Superintendent may discipline the student in the same manner and for the same duration as a non-disabled student.

-Furthermore, the Superintendent may, directly or upon the recommendation of a designated hearing officer, order the placement of a student with a disability to an IAES to be determined by the Office of Special Programs for a period of up to 45 school days if the student either:
+Furthermore, the Superintendent may, directly or upon the recommendation of a designated hearing officer, order the placement of a student with a disability to an IAES to be determined by the committee of special education for a period of up to 45 school days if the student either:

 1. Carries or possesses a weapon to or at school, on school premises or to a school function; or